INASCON22/INASCON22/registration.md

 Are you a PhD, Master or Bachelor student in biology, chemistry, physics or a related discipline?
 Would you like to gain conference experience at an early stage of your career?
-Are you interested in energy materials for a sustainable future or perform topic-related research?
+Are you interested in the facettes of nanoscience, interested in visualization techniques and seek interdisciplinary exchange?

-#### We organize INASCON 2023 for YOU!
-Submit your abstract – significantly less than 1500 characters is perfectly fine as well.
+#### We are honored to organize INASCON 2023 for YOU!
+Save the date: 22nd to 25th of August 2023.
+Registration will open in spring!

 We highly encourage you to apply for a talk or to present a poster.
-INASCON 2022 is your opportunity to practice how to present your research in an international, scientific and safe space.
+INASCON 2023 is your perfect opportunity to practice how to present your research in an international, scientific and safe space among fellow students.

-*You never made a poster before?
+*You have never made or presented a poster before?
-You don’t know what to put on your poster since you have not started your Master thesis/PhD yet?*
+You don’t know what to put on your poster since you have not started your Master's thesis/PhD yet?*

-Don´t worry.
-A poster is a starting point for a scientific discussion on the topic of your choice.
-We are looking forward to your presentation of your bachelor or master thesis, or even a research internship.
+Don't worry.
+A poster is a starting point for a scientific discussion on a topic of your choice.
+We are looking forward to your presentation of your Bachelor's or Master's thesis, or even a research internship – anything that you deem interesting and relevant to the conference's topic: Make Nano Visible!

 Here are some ideas for your poster: